alexandradar/Hand-in-1/README.md

 #### Depth-First Search (DFS)
 This is a reclusive algorithm that searches every vertices in a graph or data tree.
 In this code, it goes up and down until it hits the goal node.
+The cost of this path ends up being 78, and that is not the most optimal or shortest.

 #### A*
 The main task and motivation for the A* search algorithm is to find the shortest path from start to goal.